crosstheages/public-data/patch-notes.md

 ## 0.16.6635 Patch

-`2023-10-05 19:00 UTC`
+`2023-10-05 20:00 UTC`

 ### Changes

-- Changed the ways we decide the deck of the AI for dungeons so it's not always the same.
 - Added a way to display the Adventure mode information popup again by clicking on the information button in the header.
+- Animations shown on the dashboard are now level 2 instead of level 4+3.

 ### Fixes

+- Fixed an issue regarding the deck of the AI for dungeons being always the same.
-- Fixed an issue where duel could start in an incorrect state and not show the dashboard.
+- Fixed an issue where duels could start in an incorrect state and not show the board/hand (with a reconnection the only way to play the game).
-- Fixed an issue with the shard combine where you didn't receive the card directly but sent to the inbox.
+- Fixed an issue with the shard combine where you didn't receive the card directly but was sent to the inbox after restarting the game.
-- Fixed some UI issue with the popup explaining Adventure mode.
+- Fixed some UI issues with the popup explaining Adventure mode.
-- Fixed an issues with the energy refill popup.
+- Fixed an issue with the energy refill popup not working as intended.
 - Fixed some texts in the tutorials.

 ## 0.16.6594 Patch